animal-tree/Writing-stuff/All-science-reduces-to-the-sensory.md

 We can also construct a universe of dual creators, as per causal theories 2 and 3, with the quintessence of causal theory 1.
 As Yin creates Yang, Yang creates Yin.

 Perhaps God is using this universe as a canvas to create Himself.

+The limits of observability prevent us from making any conclusions without assuming recognized patterns as laws.
+Those recognized patterns suggest the existence of causality.
+Causality, in self-consistency, requires an exteral body to create itself or a cyclic self-creation.
+Proposed here, is a variation of cyclic cosmogenesis that is mathematically more optimistic.